jpaulm/babelparser/README.md

 ```

 On completion of this scan, the output stream will contain A, B or C, and the output pointer will be positioned after
 this letter.
-Any consecutive blanks will be skipped, up to the first non-blank.
+Any consecutive blanks in the input will have been skipped, up to the first non-blank.

-If none of A, B, or C was found at the position marked by the input pointer, the logic will proceed to the code "below" the
+If none of A, B, or C were found at the position marked by the input pointer, the logic will proceed to the code below the
 test for 'C' (marked with an X).

 One more example: we want to test if the current character is a '<', and, if it is, copy all the following characters to